kevinhenryburke/scalegitbook/process/CMTCustomSettings.md

-# Metadata

-## Golden Rules - Custom Metadata vs Custom Settings
+## A Golden Rule - Custom Metadata vs Custom Settings

 *Microscope* has a golden rule: **Custom Metadata Type records are the same in all test environments and Custom Settings are only used when environmental differences occur**.
 These differences might be either because different static values are required across environments or because a temporary setting is needed to meet a short-term production need.